|

 Employees must file their claims with the Industrial Commission of Arizona (ICA) within one year of an incident.
 If you experience delayed injuries or symptoms of an injury that were not immediately detectable, you may be able to file within one year of becoming aware of an injury or illness.
 For example, you can file a workers’ compensation claim within a year of a PTSD diagnosis, even if the incident that caused the problems occurred well before that.

 Yes, workers’ compensation is an exclusive remedy in Arizona.
 This means that by accepting your benefits coverage at your place of work, you agree to handle any workplace injuries or illnesses solely through those workers’ compensation benefits.
 Once you’ve filed a claim, you cannot file a legal case about the same issue.
+There are some cases where you can hold a negligent third-party liable for your injuries, although you must get permission from the ICA.

+Our team at Arizona Injury Law Group is familiar with Arizona employment laws, and we have experience handling complex cases of all kinds.
+Our attorneys are Board-Certified Specialists in Workers’ Compensation Law with nearly 70 years of experience collectively in these cases.
 If you’re ready to talk about your situation in more detail, Arizona Injury Law Group is here to help.
 Feel free to reach out to our office to talk to one of our workers’ compensation attorneys.